ThilakShekharShriyan/SanJoseStateUniversity/Accomodation/Accomodation.md

-Searching for accomodation is quite daunting escpecially if you have stayed with your family your entire life.
-I am just writing my expericne cause i think i will get dementia one day. but you can use this for your information.

-We reached out to alot  of people over reddit and Yocket Chat and other forums, to make SJSU Uni whatsapp groups, so there are more than 8/9 unofficial whatsapp groups, however few seniors from ISO created a whatsapp group, that needed verfication before joining in.
-However, before that we created a google forms, which gave us a sheet of information of all students, their prefernces.
-So we could contact them via email or whatsapp, ill add the google forms format as well.
-I would suggest to do the same, it will give you a chance to interact with your peer group as well, first step to networking.

-Usually people do not start talking about accomodation until they get their visa, but if your visa slot is after may15th , highly recommend making a group first, atleast with people who have slots before that, so they can start researching accomodation.
-Another place where  people usually put out posts is the SAMMY app.

-First of all if you havent already:
-1. Get your Visa sorted, (Check my Visa page as well)
-2. Know your budget lower limit and upper limit.
-3. Use the google sheet (highly recommended as you can filter people out), or cold message people from whatsapp group to find roomates.
-4. Make your groups with your roomates, its fine even if few you didnt get your visa yet.

-SJSU is located in San Jose Downtown, Downtown initself in most US cities are known for not being safe.
-Its the same here as well.
-But if you mind your busineess you are going to UNi to study and go back to your accomodation you should be good, if not try to travel in groups.

-PS: I am sitting in India while typing this so not sure of the information.

-First of all I would definelty suggest to do your own research before going to any blogs or seniors, as it might either be outdated or biased in terms of opionns.

-I will go ahead and give you details on the set up that is used in my house.
-We are 4 people (all Male), we are specifically looking for 2 bedrooms and 2.5 bath rooms.
-- 1 Bedroom 1 Bathroom: Shared among 2 people
-- 1 Bedroom 1 Bathroom: Private Room (Shower is shared with person in hall room)
-- Hall room 0.5 Bathroom: Is taken by 1 person who shared just the shower with ^.

-The reason we took this setup is because we do not want to fight and quarrell over silly things, lesser people lesser opionins and lesser overlap or difference in opions.
-Also although the rooms are separate the kitchen is shared, so we want to keep stuff clean.

-Keep in mind San Jose is notriusly costly, the legal maximum accopancy in a 2b2.5b is 5(which is still alot), but there are some people who live proabbaly 7 people.

-Now this amount is variable and differs from season , during the fall and spring intakes, the costs of these leases rise up signficantly.

-Points to note:
-* Keep your name in the lease, USCIS needs to know where you live and your permanent residence address.
-* All/Most places require you to have income, since we are international students, our i20 living expenses count as income for the year.
-So while checking the place, get to know the required amount for the entire flat.
-Ideally its 100K total income, (my i20 amount shows arounnd 26K, which allows 4 people to stay in a house)

-Places to look for as an international Student

-- 101 San Fernanado
-- 33rd South
+# 🏠 Finding Accommodation for SJSU – My Experience

+Searching for accommodation can be daunting — especially if you've lived with your family your whole life.
+I'm writing down my experience partly to remember it later (maybe I’ll get dementia one day 😅), but feel free to use this information if it helps.

+---

+## 🔗 Connecting with Others

+We connected with a lot of people through Reddit, Yocket Chat, and other forums to form unofficial WhatsApp groups for SJSU.
+There are at least 8–9 such groups.

+Eventually, a few seniors from the International Students Office (ISO) created an official WhatsApp group that required verification to join.
+But before that, we made a **Google Form** to collect information about incoming students — their preferences, emails, etc.
+It gave us a shared sheet that made it easier to reach out and form roommate groups.
+I'll add the Google Form format here too.
+I highly recommend you do something similar — it's a great way to start networking.

+---

+## 🕒 When to Start Looking

+Most people don’t start talking about accommodation until they get their visa.
+But if your visa slot is after **May 15th**, I highly recommend forming a group early — at least with people who have slots before that.
+This way, they can begin the research while you're still waiting.

+Another place where people usually post is the **SAMMY App**.

+---

+## ✅ First Steps

+1. Get your visa sorted (Check my [Visa Page] too).
+2. Know your budget — both lower and upper limits.
+3. Use the shared Google Sheet (highly recommended), or cold-message people from the WhatsApp groups to find roommates.
+4. Form your own group with potential roommates — it's okay if some haven't received their visas yet.

+---

+## 📍 Location Context

+SJSU is located in **Downtown San Jose**.
+Downtowns in many U.S. cities tend to have safety concerns — San Jose is no different.

+That said, if you're going to university and back, and mind your own business, you should be fine.
+If you're unsure, try to travel in groups.

+> **Note:** I'm still in India while writing this, so please verify the details.

+---

+## ⚠️ Do Your Own Research

+Always do your own research.
+Advice from blogs or seniors can sometimes be outdated or biased.

+---

+## 🛏️ Our House Setup

+We're 4 male students in a 2-bedroom, 2.5-bathroom apartment.
+Here's the breakdown:

+- **Bedroom 1 + Bathroom 1:** Shared by 2 people
+- **Bedroom 2 + Bathroom 2:** Private room (but shares the shower with the hall occupant)
+- **Hall Room + Half Bath:** Taken by 1 person (shares shower only)

+We chose this setup to avoid unnecessary conflict.
+Fewer people = fewer opinions = fewer disagreements.

+Though rooms are private, the kitchen is shared — so keeping it clean is a shared responsibility.

+---

+## 💸 Cost & Occupancy Notes

+- San Jose is **notoriously expensive**
+- Legal max occupancy in a 2B2.5B is **5 people**
+- Some places go beyond this, with up to 7 people (not recommended)

+> Costs vary by season — **Fall and Spring** intake periods usually have higher lease prices.

+---

+## 📝 Things to Keep in Mind

+- Make sure your **name is on the lease** — USCIS requires proof of residence.
+- Most landlords require proof of income.
+  - For international students, **i20 living expenses count as income**
+  - Example: If your i20 shows ~$26K/year, four of you together show ~$100K, which meets the requirement

+---

+## 📌 Suggested Apartments for International Students

+- **101 San Fernando**
+- **33rd South**